Energy is a public trust resource in Hawaiʻi.

 Clean, renewable energy has the power to lower electricity costs and create a healthier, more sustainable environment—but only if we do it right.
 Right now, the centralized system is persistent in pursuing large-scale (200 acre+) projects, overlooking the full potential of an innovative diversified energy system.
 To truly achieve 100% renewable and affordable energy, we need to embrace solutions like microgrids, regionalized power production, and residential rooftop solar.
 But let’s face it—not everyone has access to a roof.
 So how do we ensure everyone benefits from this brighter energy future?
 The answer lies in creating inclusive, community-driven solutions that leave no one behind.

-Hawaiʻi’s high cost of living and low wages have forced nearly half of our residents into rental housing, leaving the majority without control over their energy choices or access to savings measures like solar water heaters and energy-efficient appliances.
+Hawaiʻi’s high cost of living and stagnant wages have forced nearly half of our residents into rental housing, leaving the majority without control over their energy choices or access to savings measures like solar water heaters and energy-efficient appliances.
 But there are real, actionable solutions to bring affordable renewable energy to tenants, they can even be part owners if it is owned by their local cooperative like on Molokaiʻi.
-Yet Hawaiʻi’s monopolized utility structure, corporate developer dominance, and top down processes stifling progress and keeping communities locked out of the clean energy future they deserve.
+Yet Hawaiʻi’s monopolized utility structure, corporate developer dominance, and top down processes stifle progress and keep communities locked out of the clean energy future they deserve.
 It’s time to break these barriers and demand solutions that work for everyone.

 Energy should never come at the expense of our health—neither public nor environmental.
 It’s time to shut down dirty energy and shift away from dirty “renewable energy,” like HPOWER and biomass, and break free from our dependence on imported oil.
 But the transition to clean energy must be more than just a shift in power sources; it must be a shift in power itself.